Skip to main content

 Exercise Programming as a Therapeutic Tool

 Physical activity is another potent modulator of the male endocrine system.
 A properly designed exercise program can directly stimulate testosterone production, improve body composition, and enhance insulin sensitivity.
-The ideal protocol combines and cardiovascular exercise.
+The ideal protocol combines resistance training and cardiovascular exercise.

 A well-structured exercise regimen acts as a direct and powerful stimulus for the entire endocrine system.